Hettie Dyhrenfurth: Climbing career

 Dyhrenfurth's husband was passionate about mountaineering and when he began to organize expeditions to the Himalayas, Dyhrenfurth accompanied him.

 Dyhrenfurth participated in the 1930 International Himalayan Expedition to Kangchenjunga, as the only European woman on the team.
 Dyhrenfurth managed luggage transport and supplies for the group.
 The team failed to ascend the Kangchenjunga peak but explored other mountains in the area.
 She published a book about her experiences on the expedition called Memsahb im Himalaja (Memsahb in the Himalayas).

 Together with her husband Günter, Dyhrenfurth was awarded the 1936 Olympic gold medal in alpinism, the third and final time the award was offered.
-The award was given in recognition of the couple's achievements during their 1934 expedition to the upper Baltoro glacier in the Karakoram, where they made the first ascents of all four summits of the Sia Kangri mountain.
-During this expedition, Dyhrenfurth set the women's altitude record of 7,315 meters that would remain in place for 20 years.
+The award was given in recognition of "a series of remarkable ascents and scientific expeditions in the Himalayas".
+One of her achievements had been the first ascent of the western summit of Sia Kangri 7273 m during their 1934 expedition to the upper Baltoro glacier in the Karakoram.
+That ascent gave her the women's world altitude record which stood for 20 years.